 You can start walking from the town center, around the Stone Church, get to Thac Bac Crossroad, then turn left onto Nguyen Chi Thanh Street and walk directly to Fansipan Legend for around 1.7 km.

 From Sapa Cable Car Station you need to reach the next destination which is Fansipan Cable Car Station.
-The distance between 2 stations is 1,400 meters.
+The distance between 2 stations is 1,400 meters and their are connected with Fansipan cable car line.
 Each cable car can accommodate about 30-35 passengers.
 The capacity of the whole cable car system is about 2,000 passengers per hour.
 Fansipan Cable Car Station is situated very close to the top of Fansipan at a height of 3000 meters above sea level.
 Traveling between these two stations takes only 15 minutes.

 During the cable car trip, the more you go up, the more beautiful view you will see (if it will not be foggy, though).
 You will definitely enjoy the beautiful natural scenery of the Hoang Lien Son mountain range and the Muong Hoa Valley.

-Sun World Fansipan Legend Cable Car ticket prices in 2020 are as follows.
+Sun World Fansipan Legend Cable Car ticket price in 2023 is as follows.